 - What role does the broader culture meaning of this practice play in your opinion about this?

 - Can cultural outsiders objectively evaluate what is and what isn’t abuse?

 - What if the practice is illegal (as is the case in most east African countries)?
 Does that make a difference?

-2. Loss of childhood Mary is in the second grade.
+2. Loss of childhood Mary is in the fifth grade.
 Her mom wakes her up every morning at 5:30 so that she can complete a workout designed by her gymnastics coach before breakfast.
 After breakfast she is rushed to school.
 On Monday, Wednesday and Friday she leaves school early each day so she can participate in a special gymnastics program for gifted students which lasts from 2PM until 6:30.
 On Tuesday and Thursday she practices with her club soccer team after school — she is a star forward.
 She also plays in a local baseball league when that’s in season.
 After a quick fast-food dinner, her mom rushes her to her evening activity.
 Monday it is piano.
 Tuesday it is swimming — her gymnastics coach said it would help.
 Wednesday is church.
 Thursday is voice lessons.
 Most nights she does not get home until about 8:30.
 She showers, does homework for an hour and goes to bed at about 10PM.
 Saturdays are almost always league sports day depending on which sport is in season – this often requires her to get up quite early to travel to away games.
 Sundays she is at church for the 8AM service, leaves church at about 12:30, returns for the children’s choir practice at 4PM and stays for the evening service which lasts until 9PM.

 - Is this abuse?

 - Is this neglect?

 - Even if Mary says she really loves all the things she is doing?